 - 1. A completed application packet for graduate study at MSU - 2.
 Official transcripts from previous institutions - 3.
 A GPA of 3.00 on the last two years of baccalaureate work - 4.
 An academic writing sample in English (a sample of the student's choice) - 5.
-General Graduate Records Examination (GRE) scores - 6.
-Three letters of recommendation (from people who are familiar the student's academic abilities and potential) - 7.
+Three letters of recommendation (from people who are familiar the student's academic abilities and potential) - 6.
 A statement of purpose (explaining why the student wishes to study Sociology at MSU and how the program at MSU will assist the student in attaining goals).